Manojr17/Manojr17/README.md

 - 🌱 I’m currently learning **I'm currently learning Artificial Intelligence and Data Science, and I have also completed an Advanced Python with AI course.**

-- 💬 Ask me about **Flask or Django (Python frameworks) , AI ChatBot or a Machine Learning and Computer Vision with Deep Learning.visualization and**
+- 💬 Ask me about **Flask or Django (Python frameworks) , AI ChatBot or a Machine Learning and Computer Vision with Deep Learning.**

 - 📫 How to reach me **manoravi39@gmail.com**